working-group-two/engineering-blog/pages/blog/_posts/2019-06-25-hacking-dark-themes-with-blend-modes.md

 ## FAQ

 *“Many CSS frameworks have a dark-mode, why not use that?”*\\
-Vuetify also has a dark mode.
+Vuetify also has a dark-mode.
 Most of the components they offer look okay in dark-mode, but we would have to write custom CSS for our own components, and for other libraries we’re using (primarily for charts).
-The great thing about the blend-mode hack is that is operates independent of any framework.
+The great thing about the blend-mode hack is that is operates independently of any framework.
-You just set it on an HTML tag and it works the same on everything.
+You set it on an HTML tag and it treats everything the same.

+*“What about accessibility?”*\\
+Yeah, this isn't great for accessibility.
+Since we're lowering the brightness to 67% we're losing a lot of contrast.
+We increased the font-weight to mitigate the effects of this, but you shouldn't use this technique for your primary theme.

+*“What about browser support?”*\\
+Supported in modern browsers, except Edge.
+There's a [detailed table](https://developer.mozilla.org/en-US/docs/Web/CSS/blend-mode#Browser_Compatibility) available on MDN.